-Having spent months testing the best cryptocurrency lending platforms and interest accounts, these are our top takeaways for BlockFi:
+Having spent months testing the best cryptocurrency lending platforms and interest accounts, these are my top takeaways for BlockFi:

 - Launched by Zac Prince and Flori Marquez in 2017, BlockFi is a leading cryptocurrency lending and loan platform that has raised over $100m since founding, with backing from financial gladiators like Valar Ventures, Fidelity, SoFi, and Coinbase.